redpony/cdec/dtrain/README.md

 * repeat as often as max needed by any learner!
 * don't compare lms with diff vocab (stupid backoff paper)
 * what does mira/pro optimize?
+* early stopping
+* 10-20k rules per sent normal
+* shard size 500 -> 2k
+* giza vs. berkeleyaligner: giza less noise?
+* compound splitting -> more rules?
+* loo => ref can't be reached? (jackknifing)
+* prune singletons -> less noise? (do I do this?)
+* random sample: take 100 at random

 features
 --------
 * baseline features (take whatever cdec implements for VEST)
 * rule identifiers (feature name = rule as string)
-* rule discounts (taken from frequency i or frequency interval [i,j] of rule in extraction from parallel training data)
+* rule discounts (taken from frequency i or frequency interval [i,j] of rule in extraction from parallel training data) bins
-* target ngrams (from nonterminals in rule rhs)
+* target ngrams (from nonterminals in rule rhs), with gaps?
 * source-target unigrams (from word alignments used in rule extraction, if they are?)
 * lhs, rhs, rule length features
 * all other features depend on syntax annotation.
+* word alignment

 FIXME, todo
 -----------